DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module3p3.md

 I know:
   - for every Department, there is exactly one Employee that manages it

-How Can I connect both of these relations (tables) into one long table so that I can see the department and its respective Employee?
+How can I connect both of these relations (tables) into one long table so that I can see the department and its respective Employee?

 ### Equi-joins in SQL - Examples